Air raids on Japan: After the war

 Allied air units participated in the occupation of Japan after the war.
 Advance parties of the FEAF began to arrive at Atsugi airfield on 30 August, and units of the Fifth Air Force were established across the home islands during September and October.
 Besides transporting occupation troops, the Fifth Air Force conducted armed patrols over Japan and Korea as well and also made many photo reconnaissance and mapping sorties.
-Royal Australian Air Force, British Royal Air Force, Royal New Zealand Air Force, US Navy and United States Marine Corps air units were also deployed to Japan for occupation duties.
+Royal Australian Air Force, British Royal Air Force, Royal New Zealand Air Force, US Navy and US Marine Corps air units were also deployed to Japan for occupation duties.
 There was no Japanese resistance to the Allied occupation, and the number of air units stationed in the country was gradually reduced from late 1945.

 Japan's bomb-damaged cities were rebuilt after the war.
 War damage and the need to rehouse soldiers and civilians returning from overseas resulted in a shortage of 4.2 million units of housing which, combined with food shortages, led to many civilians being forced to live in harsh conditions.
 In September 1945 the Japanese government offered to provide material for 300,000 small temporary houses to evacuees, but the emphasis of its policies in this year and 1946 was to stop people returning to the damaged cities.
 The reconstruction of 115 cities began in 1946, and this work was conducted in line with guidelines developed by the Japanese government.
 The Allied occupation authorities were not involved in the urban rebuilding effort, but allowed this work to go ahead despite criticizing it as inappropriate to Japan's status as a defeated country.
 Requisitions of land and buildings for use by the occupation force and a requirement that the Japanese government prioritize the construction of housing for the Allied troops interfered with reconstruction, however.
 In many cities rebuilding was accompanied by a process of land readjustment which sought to improve the urban layout, though the success of both such readjustment and rebuilding programs varied between locations.
 Overall, most of the new buildings constructed were of poor quality, and it was not until well after the war that major urban improvement projects were undertaken.